2021/22 Full-time Undergraduate course

 At Ulster University we recognise the benefits of ‘hands on experience’ and as such we have incorporated a large practical element into each of the modules.
 In addition, there are two significant research projects/placement opportunities where the student will have the chance to work in a research environment in the award-winning Biomedical Sciences Research Institute (BMSRI) at Ulster as well as a research/industrial placement in the final year of the four year masters degree.

-The course is mainly delivered from the recently refurbished Saad Centre for Pharmacy and Diabetes on the Coleraine campus.
+The course is mainly delivered from our own School of Pharmacy and Pharmaceutical Sciences building on the Coleraine campus.
 Specialised teaching laboratories, seminar rooms, a computer suite and a lecture theatre have all been finished to a high specification.
 In addition, students will have access to state-of-the-art instrumentation including a 600 MHz NMR, various Mass Spectrometers, RP-HPLC, Uv-Vis spectrometers and an award-winning bio-imaging suite.

 Attendance is four years full time.
 Students will study a range of 10 and 20, and 40 credit modules in each of the first three years.
 Each year students will complete 120 credits.
 The final year will contain a larger 60 credit placement module together with four advanced distance taught modules worth 15 credits each.
 Each twenty credit module will typically require 200 hours of study to include lectures, tutorials, practicals and directed independent study.